suramrit/suramritLearnsGo/README.md

 	+ interfaces -- interfaces.go
 	+ pointers   -- pointers.go

+Now we'll take a step back and see usages of the golang standard library including:

+	+ JSON Marshalling and Unmarshalling -- json_marshal_in_golang.go
+	+ Writer Interface.-- writer_interface.go
 Having a self-proclaimed proficiency in distributed systems, I will take a look at:

 	+ Concurrency